The Anachronistic Mom

 Welcome!
 This site is under constant construction.
 Started at the end of 2003, it already has large amounts of information, but the structure will evolve (to put it politely).
 Think of it as an externalized "memory mansion."
 Or maybe just a mental kitchen table.

-For what's happening right now, there are updates to the Medical section, particularly in Neurology and Depression.
-Also, of course, check out the Education section, and the Homeschooling section in particular.
+If you have a 3/4 year old, check out the Education section, and the Homeschooling section in particular.
 There are some wonderful ideas of what to do at home with a 3/4 year old (and younger).
-Great stuff!
-I've spent a lot of time finding SECULAR educational information, too, which might be of interest.

 I'd still recommend the Reading, Media (which includes a real jump into storytelling waters), and Books for Kids, which includes a list of my three year old's favorite books.

 If you have any friends who are sick, I'd recommend that they look into the Overview of medical research on the internet section on the Medical page.
-There are a lot more medical sections now, too, including: Autism, ADD/ADHD, and Thyroid Disease.
+There are a lot more medical sections now, too.

 If you know of kid-friendly places to vacation, please email me.